sameh-abdelhalem/audiophille-playwright-tests/README.md

 ## Future Ideas

-- Accessibility scan (axe-core)
-- API + contract tests
-- Mobile viewport matrix
-- Visual diff workflow (could be added later)
+Add:

+- Full checkout happy path on one mobile device
+- Visual regression only on `mobile-chromium-pixel7`

 ## Contact